 - Run "Update Account Provider."
 Select the user to archive in the top drop down menu.
 Select a new provider in the bottom drop down menu.
 Select Go and follow the prompts to proceed.
-If a recent backup of your database has not been completed, do so with the prompts.
-If a current backup exists, a user may cancel that step.

 - Next, run "Update Patient Provider."
 The same steps for updating account provider apply.
 Change anyone who has the provider to be archived to another provider.

 These two utilities move the remaining patients to another provider for their future visits.
 These utilities do not remove the provider from the past charges, claims and payments.

 Second, you'll need to mark the Provider's User Reference as Inactive.
 This step prevents the user from logging into MacPractice.
 It will keep them from displaying on any provider selectors in MacPractice; for example, it prevents them from being selected in new charges.
 Depending on a preference, they may also be hidden from Reports.

 If you have not completed step one, you may see this alert:

 This simply warns you that you'll want to run the aforementioned Database Utilities.
 You can be taken directly to the Managers Ability by clicking the "Change" button on this prompt.
 Clicking this prompt DOES NOT automatically adjust tied accounts.
 You will still need to run the aforementioned Database Utilities on the Server Computer.

 With these steps accomplished, the leaving provider will no longer be available to select for new charges, and no patients will be currently tied to the leaving provider.
 We recommend stopping here, as this achieves the goal of disabling the provider account while also retaining historical records of the provider's impact for future reference.
 We do not recommend that you archive a provider user.